Project-chip-crumbs/rocketchip/README.md

-###RocketC.H.I.P.
+####RocketC.H.I.P.
 Example

 1. `npm install` to install dependencies
-(if You need to edit src/js/main.js) =>
+2. (if You need to edit src/js/main.js) =>

-  2. You may need to install browserify globally... `npm install -g browserify`
+  a.
+You may need to install browserify... `npm install -g browserify`

-  3. `browserify src/js/main.js -o public/javascripts/bundle.js` to squish scripts
+  b. `browserify src/js/main.js -o public/javascripts/bundle.js` to bundle scripts